 2) shall send the updated network S-NSSAI and any DNN to the PCF, if the update is successful, 3GPP TS 23.434 [2]; and

+3) shall send:

-3) shall send a CoAP 2.04 (Changed) response message indicating the successful status or an error response for the failure status of the requested network slice adaptation to the SNSCE-C.
+i) a CoAP 2.04 (Changed) response message indicating the successful status; or

+ii) an error response for the failure status,

+of the requested network slice adaptation to the SNSCE-C.

-6.2.3 Retrieval of data and information
+6.2.2 Retrieval of data and information

-6.2.3.1 General
+6.2.2.1 Service description

+6.2.2.1.1 Overview

+The network slice capability enablement procedures is a SEAL service of providing slice capabilities based on 5GS management system services and 5GS network services, according to 3GPP TS 23.435 [13] e.g., retrieving the KQI data of services, the QoE data, the end user information and fault reports from NSCE client, notifying the slice modification and delivering slice information to NSCE client.

 The procedures on how the NSCE server retrieves network and service related KQI or performance data, QoE data, and fault information from the NSCE client apply for the following NSCE procedures:

 a) network slice related performance and analytics monitoring job creation request procedure specified in 3GPP TS 23.435 [13] clause 9.7.2.1;